gokulkrishh/anonymous-web/README.md

 ### Contributions and Feature requests

-If you find a bug or good to have features, feel free to create an issue and PR's are most welcome :)
+If you find a bug or nice to have feature, feel free to create an issue and PR's are most welcome :)

 #### MIT Licensed